dejan-jesic-hybrid/design-patterns/README.md

 - Favor composition over inheritance
 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension but closed for modification
+- Depend upon abstraction.
+Do not depend upon concrete classes
+    - No variable should hold a reference to concrete class
+    - No class should derive from a concrete class
+    - No method should override an implemented method of any of its base classes